rapid7/lecli/README.md

 **CLI favorites and Log Sets**
 --------------------------------------------------
-The CLI supports the use in query commands of CLI Favorites (log alias) via the configuration file and log sets from the Logentries account.
+The CLI supports command line favorites (CLI Favorites) for query commands as well as log sets from the Logentries account.
 This makes searching well known or large lists of logs much simpler as you do not need to pass in lists of log Ids.

 #### CLI Favorites
-CLI Favorites allow an alias for a single log or a list of log Ids to be configured, this is done in the CLI_Favorites section of the configuration file.
+CLI Favorites allow an alias for a single log or a list of log Ids to be configured, this is done in the 'Cli_Favorites' section of the configuration file.
 ```
-[CLI_Favorites]
+[Cli_Favorites]
 favlog =    12345678-aaaa-bbbb-1234-1234cb123456
 favlist =   12345678-aaaa-bbbb-1234-1234cb123456
             12345678-aaaa-bbbb-1234-1234cb123457